jina-ai/docs/chapters/traversal.md

 ## Matches

-In a neural search system (and traditional retrieval system), *matches* are the expected Documents returned from the search index given the user query.
+In a neural search system (and traditional retrieval system), *matches* are the expected Documents returned from the search index for the user query.
 In Jina, matches could happen at any level of the representation tree -- the root level or any chunk level.

 To fully understand the concept of matches, we introduce a new term, named *adjacency* (short for *a* in the diagram below).
 The adjacency reflects the level of the Document it is connected to.